dpfens/dpfens.github.io/blog/_posts/2021-01-05-compositional-data-analysis.md

     return distance
 {% endhighlight %}

-The Aitchison distance can be used to compare compositions based on the relative proportions of it's components rather than absolute values, and can be used in clustering algorithms such as DBSCAN or KMeans.
+The Aitchison distance can be used to compare compositions based on the relative proportions of it's components rather than absolute values, and can be used in clustering algorithms such as DBSCAN or KMeans without pre-processing the compositional data.

+{% include components/heading.html heading='Isometric Log-Ratio' level=3 %}

-The Isometric Log-Ratio (<abbr>ilr</abbr>) transformation is a technique used to transform compositional data from the simplex space to the real space while preserving the Aitchison geometry.
-The ilr transformation allows us to use the Euclidean distance to compare transformed compositions on the original relative proportions of components.
+The Isometric Log-Ratio (<abbr>ilr</abbr>) transformation is a technique used to transform compositional data from the simplex space to the real space while preserving the Aitchison geometry (and the properties it provides).
+The ILR transformation allows us to use the Euclidean distance to compare transformed compositions on the original relative proportions of components.
 Here is a breakdown of the

 * **Simplex to real space**: Compositional data lies in a simplex space, which is a subset of the real space where all components are non-negative and sum up to a constant (usually 1 or 100).
-The ilr transformation maps the compositions from the simplex space to the real space, allowing the use of standard statistical techniques that assume Euclidean geometry.
+The ILR transformation maps the compositions from the simplex space to the real space, allowing the use of standard statistical techniques that assume Euclidean geometry.
-* **Isometry**: The ilr transformation is an isometry, which means that it preserves the Aitchison geometry of the simplex.
+* **Isometry**: The ILR transformation is an isometry, which means that it preserves the Aitchison geometry of the simplex.
 The Aitchison distance between compositions in the simplex space is equal to the Euclidean distance between their ilr-transformed counterparts in the real space.
 This property ensures that the relative distances and relationships between compositions are maintained after the transformation.
-* **Orthonormal basis**: The ilr transformation relies on the construction of an orthonormal basis for the simplex space.
+* **Orthonormal basis**: The ILR transformation relies on the construction of an orthonormal basis for the simplex space.
 An orthonormal basis is a set of vectors that are orthogonal (perpendicular) to each other and have unit length.
 The choice of the orthonormal basis is not unique, and different bases can be used depending on the specific problem or interpretation desired.

 {% highlight python %}def ilr_transformation(X):
     """
-    Applies the Isometric Log-Ratio (ilr) transformation to a compositional data matrix X.
+    Applies the Isometric Log-Ratio (ILR) transformation to a compositional data matrix X.
     """
     D = len(X[0])